-York University supports Aboriginal* student academic success through our Aboriginal-focused programs, financial awards and by providing student services through the Centre for Aboriginal Student Services (CASS).
+York University supports Indigenous (Aboriginal*) student academic success through our Indigenous-focused programs and course content, financial awards and by providing student services through the Centre for Aboriginal Student Services (CASS).

 How to Apply?

 - For general information on applying to York University click here: futurestudents.yorku.ca/requirements/apply

 - Be sure to check if you meet the requirements for both general admission to York and the program-specific admission requirements.

 As a self-identified Indigenous student, you have the option to complete the Additional Information Form for Indigenous Applicants.
 Completing the form is voluntary.
 This form provides an opportunity for you to explain more about yourself for the admissions committee when reviewing your application.
 Should your grade point average (GPA) fall below the required minimum, it is strongly encouraged that you pursue this option.
 Admission requirements and GPA ranges are available for review at futurestudents.yorku.ca/requirements

 Completing this form does not guarantee an offer of admission to York University or your program of choice; however, it will provide the admissions committee a more holistic view of your background and application.

 The questions on the form provide a way to do the following: